-- 1) Assess the need for an evaluation (provide the background). - 2) Develop clear ideas on the rationale and objectives of the evaluation - 3) Determine the type of evaluation to undertake - 4) Specify the methods, scope and timing of the evaluation - 5) Identify and analyze stakeholders - 6) Consider the costs involved draw a budget - 7) Prepare the Terms of Reference (TOR) and contractual agreement based on items 1 to 4.
+- 1) Assess the need for an evaluation (provide the background). - 2) Develop clear ideas on the rationale and objectives of the evaluation - 3) Determine the type of evaluation to undertake - 4) Specify the methods, scope and timing of the evaluation - 5) Identify and analyze stakeholders - 6) Consider the costs involved draw a budget - 7) Prepare the Terms of Reference (TOR) and contractual agreement based on 1 to 4.
 The preparation of the evaluation exercise starts with the elaboration of the TOR.
-They can be prepared by the DPCU alone or in collaboration with stakeholders.
-It is important to have a broad agreement on the TOR it will be the basis of the evaluation exercise and more importantly, the formal reference for the consultant or team of consultants to be recruited. - 8) Discuss the TOR with key stakeholders - 9) Recruit a consultant or a team in accordance with the provisions in the Procurement Act, 2003.
-Act 663. - 10) Commission the evaluation - 11) Disseminate the results and act on the findings and recommendations
+They can be prepared by the PPMED alone, or in collaboration with stakeholders.
+It is important to have a broad agreement on the TOR as it will be the basis of the evaluation exercise and more importantly, the formal reference for the consultant or team of consultants to be recruited. - 8) Discuss the TOR with key stakeholders - 9) Recruit a consultant or a team in accordance with the provisions of the procurement Act, 2003, Act 663 - 10) Commission the evaluation - 11) Disseminate the results and act on the findings and recommendations